DOBEN/ContractCompanion/README.md

 for interacting with any contract on an EVM-based blockchain, enabling both reading and writing operations.
 You don’t need access to the ABI or source code — just provide the contract address or raw bytecode.

+Note: The front-end supports browser wallets (no mobile wallets).

 The technical details are:

 The front-end extracts the function selectors and the input parameter types from the EVM bytecode, even for unverified contracts.
 If a signature is recognized (e.g., through lookups in the [database](https://docs.openchain.xyz/)), it displays the corresponding human-readable function names.
 Additionally, when reading data from a contract, the front-end analyzes the returned raw bytes to decode and present return parameters in a structured, human-readable format.